 The measurement of temperatures using thermocouples is based on the thermoelectric effect: electric current flows in a circuit if its cable consists of two different alloys and their contact points have different temperatures.
 If the temperature at one of the contact points is known (cold junction), the "thermoelectric voltage" present is a direct measure of the temperature difference between measuring point (hot end) and cold junction (cold end).

 Platinum resistance sensors (Pt 100 sensors) are generally based on the so-called positive temperature coefficient resistor effect (PTC resistor effect).
 Metals have the characteristic of increasing their electric resistance as the temperature rises.
-This can be used for temperature measurements.
+This is where the anemometer comes into its own.

 Thermal resistors or thermistors are modern, inexpensive temperature sensors made from mixed oxide ceramic.
 Because they have a strong negative temperature coefficient, the term NTC is also used.
 Their resistance falls as the temperature rises.
 They therefore behave in exactly the opposite way to Pt100 sensors.